 Map of the Constellations

-Rather than placing the north celestial pole (Ursa Minor) at the top, and the south celestial pole (Octans) at the bottom, galactic coordinates place the north galactic pole (Coma Berenices) at the top, and the south galactic pole (Sculptor) at the bottom.
+Rather than placing the north celestial pole (close to the Pole Star) at the top, and the south celestial pole (Octans) at the bottom, galactic coordinates place the north galactic pole (Coma Berenices) at the top, and the south galactic pole (Sculptor) at the bottom.

 The rectangular projection used here appears very distorted at the top and bottom.
 The sky is a spherical surface, just like the surface of the Earth, and it is impossible to represent it on a flat map without distorting some areas.
 Maps of the world typically show similar distortions when trying to represent the Arctic and Antarctic.